aldrin112602/queue-and-binary-tree/README.md

 ## Course Project
 ### Objective/s:
 At the end of this activity, you should be able to:
-•	Traverse the data using a linear and nonlinear data structure using C++.
+- Traverse the data using a linear and nonlinear data structure using C++.
-•	Demonstrate application of  a linear and nonlinear data structure
+- Demonstrate application of  a linear and nonlinear data structure
-•	Simulate implementation of a linear and nonlinear data structure.
+- ulate implementation of a linear and nonlinear data structure.

 What to Prepare for the Activity:
 -	Computer or Laptop